Part 3: unleash your code

 - One PTP wire.

-π‘ Luos Point-To-Point (PTP) connection allows to find your board's physical position.
+π‘ Luos Point-To-Point (PTP) connection allows you to find your board's physical position.
 Luos engine can deal with up to 8 PTP lines on each board to connect as many boards as you want.

 To prevent any mistakes, unplug the USB cables from the boards before wiring.